KI7MT/dotnet-core-examples/Database/rdaas/README.md

 ### Database Specific Views

-These views are related specifically to the Database itself; size of db, schema, and the revision of the RDaaS data itself.
+These views are related to the Database itself; size of db, schema, and the revision of the RDaaS data schema.

 |Name          |Command
 | :---         |:---